cloudwatt/applications/application-mycloudmanager/README-EN.md

 ![audit](img/audit.png)

-Finally , we integrated two links in the MyCloudManager menu : **My Instances** and **My Account**.
-They are respectively used to access the Horizon Cloudwatt console and manage your account via the Cockpit interface.
+Finally , we integrated two navigation paths in the MyCloudManager menu : **My Instances** and **My Account**.
+They are respectively used to access the Cloudwatt Horizon console and to manage your account via the Cockpit interface.

 ### Add instances to MyCloudManager